What Is Permanent Makeup?

 Wash your hair in the morning or before the procedure the day of

-If you’re a contact wearer and having eyeliner, please bring glasses to wear after- contacts will be removed prior to procedure
+If you’re a contact wearer and having eyeliner, please bring glasses to wear.
+Contacts will be removed prior to procedure

-Eyelash tinting should be done 48 hours before then not resumed for two weeks after
+Eyelash tinting should be preformed 48 hours before any eye service and should not be resumed for two weeks after

 Schedule your appointment when you won’t be on your menstrual cycle, you may be more sensitive than usual